Shamsuddin Mollah

-Shamsuddin Mollah (1921-1991) (শামসুদ্দীন মোল্লা) is a Awami League politician and the former Member of Parliament of Faridpur-8.
+Shamsuddin Mollah (1921-1991) (শামসুদ্দীন মোল্লা) is a Awami League politician in Bangladesh and a former member of parliament for Faridpur-8.

 Career

 Mollah was elected to parliament from Faridpur-8 as an Awami League candidate in 1973.

 Personal life

 Mollha's son, MM Shahriar Rumi, was a Bangladesh Nationalist Party politician and member of the central committee of the Party.
 He retired from politics in November 2015.